 A writer/designer, Nancy lives in Oakland with Ronnie, her husband of many years & fellow chocolate enthusiast.

 Date posted: February 24, 2019.
-This entry was posted in American chocolate, Featured, Front page, Outside the Bay Area and tagged Chocolate Covered, Lux Artisan Chocolates, Mon Amee Chocolat, peanut butter, Pittsburgh, Poco Dolce.
+This entry was posted in American chocolate, Featured, Front page, Outside the Bay Area, Review and tagged Chocolate Covered, Lux Artisan Chocolates, Mon Amee Chocolat, peanut butter, Pittsburgh, Poco Dolce.
 Bookmark the permalink.